 18/0 stainless steel is very common in mid-range cutlery, the most common in any home.
 Since it is usually cheaper than 18/10 and 18/8, it is not necessary to stabilize the alloy to resist high temperatures.
 If your cutlery has magnetism, it is of this type.
 Higher-end stainless steel cutlery is usually made from 304 18/10 or 18/8 steel.
 18/0 steel is also very common in countertops and preparation surfaces.
 It is much less resistant to corrosion than 18/10 and 18/8.

 We can also find cutlery made of 13/0 stainless steel, which usually corresponds to SAE 410 and also has 0.75% nickel or SAE 420 grade.
-In both cases, due to their low chrome content, this cutlery has a very low resistance to corrosion, which is why they are considered the lowest quality.
+In both cases, due to their low chrome content, this cutlery has a very low corrosion resistance, which is why they are considered the lowest quality.
 Even, if it does not reach the minimum 16% chrome mark set by NSF International.

 Another type of nickel-free stainless steel that we can find in cookware is SAE 440, especially subtype 440C (EN 1.4125, martensitic type), sometimes called ” Japanese steel “.
 It contains more carbon than other stainless steel and is highly resistant to wear.
 We find it in professional and high-end cutlery, as well as in industrial cutting machinery since they stay sharp longer.
 So again, it is always advisable to check the standard used and not be carried away by generic names.